SignoriC/simulation-based-forecast/README.md

 ## 🙏 Acknowledgments

-This project benefited from the use of AI assistants such as **ChatGPT** and **Gemini**, which were used extensively for designing simulation logic, vectorization strategies, visualization techniques, documentation structure, and some explanation texts.
+This project benefited from the use of AI assistants such as **ChatGPT**, which was used extensively for designing simulation logic, vectorization strategies, visualization techniques, documentation structure, and some explanation texts.

 ---